ckswilliams/modOpenREM/docs/skindosemap.rst

 surface has been peeled off and laid out flat.
 The 2D visualisation includes the following features:

-* The skin dose at the mouse pointer is shown as a tooltip
+* The skin dose at the mouse pointer is shown as a tool-tip
 * Moving the mouse whilst holding down the left-hand mouse button changes the window level and width of the displayed skin dose map
 * An overlay indicating the phantom regions and orientation can be toggled on